Unholy (Sam Smith and Kim Petras song)

+The music video for "Unholy", directed by Italian-Canadian director Floria Sigismondi, depicts Smith and Petras performing at an erotic cabaret with burlesque dancers to a woman who follows her adulterous husband there.
+It features cameos from American drag queens Violet Chachki and Gottmik and gay pornographic actor Paddy O'Brian.
+"Unholy" was performed live by Smith on their 2023 headlining concert tour, Gloria the Tour, on an episode of Saturday Night Live, at the 65th Annual Grammy Awards–where Smith and Petras's Satanic performance caused controversy among American conservatives, who accused the artists of devil worship–and at the Brit Awards 2023.

 Background

 Prior to the release of "Unholy", British singer Sam Smith earned global recognition for ballads released throughout the 2010s as well as occasional features on songs by EDM producers, including on Naughty Boy's 2013 song "La La La" and on Disclosure's 2012 song "Latch".
-Smith came out as non-binary in 2019 after announcing their preference for they/them pronouns.
-Kim Petras, a German singer-songwriter, had previously made dance music before "Unholy".
+Kim Petras, a transgender German singer-songwriter, had been releasing pop and dance music, such as her 2017 single "I Don't Want It at All", since she independently released her debut single as a teenager.

-"Unholy" was recorded in Jamaica and produced by Ilya and Omer Fedi.
-It was first teased in mid-August through a clip on TikTok, which shows Smith and Petras dancing in a recording studio to a snippet of the song that went viral and spurred a trend of sexually charged, thirst trap-style videos on the platform.
+Petras agreed to work with Smith on "Unholy" after being sent a rough draft of the song and the two first met at Capitol Studios in Los Angeles a week later.
+"Unholy" was recorded in Jamaica and produced by Ilya, Omer Fedi, Blake Slatkin, Jimmy Napes, and Cirkut, all of whom co-wrote the song with Smith and Petras.
+Napes had previously collaborated with Smith on their hit songs "Stay with Me", "Too Good at Goodbyes", "Latch", "Lay Me Down", and "Writing's on the Wall".
+It was first teased in mid-August through a clip on TikTok, which shows Smith and Petras dancing in a recording studio to a snippet of it that went viral and spurred a trend of sexually charged, thirst trap-style videos on the platform.
 Disclosure also teased the song, playing their remix of it in live sets.
 On 25 August, Smith announced the track's title and a pre-save link.
-It was released as a single on 22 September 2022.
+On 22 September 2022, it premiered on BBC Radio 1 and was released as a single through EMI Records and Capitol Records.
+It was included on their fourth studio album, Gloria, which was released on 27 January 2023.